"excellent in the trusts and probate field"

 Silks

-Richard Wilson QC: "He's a delight to work with.
+Richard Wilson KC: "He's a delight to work with.
 He's obviously very bright, knows the law and can apply it.
 He's an able advocate."
 "He is a brilliant advocate and he gets to the point easily and quickly.
 He turns work around very quickly."

 Juniors